ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-operations.md

 ## Workload cluster
 {: #fss-operations-workload}

-No operational tools components are deployed to the edge cluster.
+No operational tools components are deployed to the workload cluster.
 All platform components that are deployed in the workload cluster are configured to deliver their logs to vRealize Log Insight.

 **Next topic**: [FSS Cloud Caveonix integration](/docs/vmwaresolutions?topic=vmwaresolutions-fss-caveonix)